Gabriel707/Gabriel707/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a Senior Application Management Analyst
-- 🌱 I’m currently learning Python for API development with Django Framework, and PostGreSQL
+- 🌱 I’m currently learning Python dor automation and Java for Backend Web-Development.
 - 😄 Pronouns: He/Him

 -->